Raynardt23/User-Management-App/README.md

 # Default Login

-Username: admin
+•Username: admin

-Password: admin123
+•Password: admin123

 # Notes

-The application automatically creates the database, tables, and default admin user on startup.
+•The application automatically creates the database, tables, and default admin user on startup.

-If your MySQL username/password is different from root / password, update it in:
+If your MySQL username/password is different from my username and password, update it in:

 src/main/resources/config.properties

 Example:

-db.url=jdbc:mysql://localhost:3306/usermanagement
+•db.url=jdbc:mysql://localhost:3306/usermanagement
-db.user=root
+•db.user=your_username
-db.password=password
+•db.password=your_password

 If port 8080 is already in use, update Tomcat’s port in conf/server.xml.